startinmerc/strange-estates/README.md

 #### User profiles
 * field & about sections for agents
-* display in comments, about us section
+* display in about us section
 * add to CRUD routes

 #### List CRUD updating